Specs of Spectacle Island:

 I am an artist, designer, and writer passionate about recycling and the environment, the use of public space, and public art.
 I have a tremendous appreciation for creative and unique design, reuse and repurpose, and how art and design influence our everyday experiences.

 I lived in Cambridge, MA during the Central Artery Tunnel Project, affectionately known as the Big Dig.
 The idea of dismantling the overhead expressway and rebuilding it underground captivated me.
 I followed the developments taking tours of the Big Dig and the Zakim Bridge, the Rose Kennedy Greenway, and finally, Spectacle Island when it opened to the public in 2006.
 The ingenuity and collaboration behind this enormous project and developing a solution for the island dump polluting Boston Harbor, a huge environmental disaster, was magnificent.
 The transformation of Spectacle Island is a fascinating story.
 The results of the Big Dig project are astonishing.
 Witnessing the execution of the massive project as it morphed over the years and the results of the changing landscape and a healthier city inspired me to write this story.
-Specs of Spectacle Island: A story of an island from trash to treasure is my first children's book published in June 2021.
-Once a garbage dump for the city of Boston polluting Boston Harbor for 50 years, it tells the fascinating story of restoring an environmentally destructive land into a state and national park.
+Specs of Spectacle Island: A story of an island from trash to treasure was published in June 2021 and tells the fascinating story of a lively island that was turned into an environmentally destructive land and how it was restored and became one of the Boston Harbor Islands state and national parks.